Pride and Prejudice Jane Austen (YA AUSTEN)

 Scout is thrust into a world of racial bigotry and hatred when her lawyer father defends a black man unjustly accused of raping a white girl.

 The Giver Lois Lowry (YA LOWRY)

 After the ceremony of Twelve, Jonas is told he will become the next receiver of memories.
-Through his apprenticeship with “the giver” he learns some disturbing truths about his society that make him question right from wrong.
+Through his apprenticeship with “the giver” he learns some disturbing truths about his society.

 Beloved Toni Morrison (MORRISON)